karlhepler/karlhepler.github.io/content/posts/prioritizing-technical-debt.md

 [^fn3].

 However, among the vast sea of articles, one article _really_ caught my attention.
-That is to say that one sentence _really really_ caught my attention.
-That is to say that <mark>two words</mark> _really really really_ caught my attention.
+That is to say that one sentence of one article _really really_ caught my attention.
+That is to say that <mark>two words</mark> of one sentence of one article _really really really_ caught my attention.

 > Organizations that don’t pay down technical debt can find themselves so
 > burdened with <mark>daily workarounds</mark> for problems left unfixed that